GeekZoneHQ/web/readme.md

 1. Run the celery worker `celery -A web worker --loglevel=info`
 8. Run the local server `python manage.py runserver`.
 If you navigate to `http://localhost:8000/memberships/register` in your browser you should now see the app.
 You can press control-c in the terminal to exit the server.

-The above instructions should be enough to get the django server running, and the membership management software accessible from a browser.
+The above instructions should be enough to get the Django server running, and the membership management software accessible from a browser.
 There is a small amount of additional configuration required for a fully working system, which is OS agnostic.
 We will be producing a guide for this additional configuration soon.

 After you have done the above subsequent setup is a lot simpler.
 ```sh